BiAPoL/BioImage-Analysis-and-Data-Processing-Workshop-2024/README.md

 # BioImage-Analysis-and-Data-Processing-Workshop-2024
 This repository hosts material for the BioImage Analysis and Data Processing Workshop 2024, which takes place in VMCF Microscopy Facility, Vinicna 7, Prague, Czechia

-This repository hosts the workshop' jupyter notebooks and slides.
+This repository hosts the workshop' jupyter notebooks, markdown files and slides.

 This work is licensed by the Bio-Image Analysis Technology Development group (BiAPoL), Cluster of Excellence Physics of Life (PoL), Dresden, under a Creative Commons Attribution 4.0 International License.
 It contains derived materials from previous work from Robert Haase (ScaDS AI Leipzig), Johannes Soltwedel (PoL Dresden), Till Körten (Helmholtz AI Dresden) and Guillaume Witz (Universität Bern).